Davis Cemetery Veteran’s Day Ceremony @ 11am

 yolo-edrs@yolocounty.org

-Please call to schedule an appointment before coming into the office.
+Please call to schedule an appointment before going to the office.
 The entire process will take approximately 15 minutes.

 You will need to bring a copy of the original burial permit and a certified copy of the death certificate and the name and address of the new place of disposition with you when you visit our office to obtain the new permit.